 Neglecting and losing the trust of a customer means you’ve lost them for life.
-Not only will they not be a repeat buyer (which comes out of your pocket) but they’re word on their experience will spread – fast.
+Not only will they not be a repeat buyer (which comes out of your pocket) but their word on their experience will spread – fast.

 The cost of purposeful breakage is that your brand doesn’t just risk losing one customer, but also the interest of every person who they are connected to.
 Breaking a single person’s trust can then wave into breaking the trust of their friends, family, and followers, because people trust their networks and those they feel connected to.